 - An important concept is always a guiding difference system / environment, i.e. the definition of how the inner life and processes of a system differ from the outside world

-- The form of the inner processes, always a kind of communication
+- The form of internal processes, always a kind of communication

-Another important aspect concerns the controllability of a system (Förster):
+An important aspect still concerns the controllability of a system (Förster):

-- Observation and intervention from outside create a new system involving the observer
+- Observation and intervention from the outside create a new system involving the observer

 This almost sounds like a sociological kind of quantum theory.